bodo-ai/Bodo/docs/source/performance.rst

 ~~~~~~~~~~~~~~~~

 The speed up achieved using Bodo depends on various factors such as problem size,
-parallel overheads of the operations, and hardware platform's attributes.
+parallel overheads of the operations, and the hardware platform's attributes.
 For example, the program above can scale almost linearly
 (e.g. 100 speed up on 100 cores)
 for large enough problem sizes, since the only communication overhead is